Nino Cerruti: Early life and career

 Cerruti was born in Biella, Italy, on 25 September 1930.
 He became the head of the family's woollen business after his father's untimely death.
 His grandfather had founded a textile mill in Biella in 1881 (Lanificio Fratelli Cerruti).
 Drawing from his experience in producing excellent fabrics, Cerruti ventured into the production of clothing in the late 1950s.
 His first men's collection, Hitman, was shown in 1957 and was considered a revolution in men's wear at the time.
 From 1964 to 1970, Giorgio Armani, who later founded his eponymous fashion empire in 1974, worked for Cerruti at Hitman.
 Eventually, in 1967, the Cerruti menswear line was launched, which was to be followed by a womenswear collection a year later.

 The first Cerruti boutique opened in 1967 in Place de la Madeleine in Paris, where Cerruti moved the company's headquarters in order to be closer to the international fashion capital.
 The fabric production under the name of Lanificio Fratelli Cerruti and the Hitman label remained in Italy.
 Cerruti, Lanificio Cerruti of Biella and Hitman, based out of Corsico, together formed Fratelli Cerruti, the Cerruti Brothers group.

-Over the years, Cerruti offered womenswear and menswear, the Cerruti 1881 diffusion line, a luxury ready-to-wear collection named Cerruti Arte, Cerruti Jeans, the Cerruti Brothers business collection for men, and Cerruti 1881 Shapes for the Asian market, as well as fragrances and accessories.
-Later, the clothing lines were regrouped under the 'Cerruti 1881' name.
-Cerruti is known for its classic wool suits and for always trying to match the everyday challenges its owners face.
+Over the years, Cerruti offered womenswear and menswear, the Cerruti 1881 diffusion line, Cerruti Arte, Cerruti Jeans, the Cerruti Brothers business collection for men, and Cerruti 1881 Shapes for the Asian market, as well as fragrances and accessories.
+Later, the clothing lines were regrouped under the Cerruti 1881 name.
+The brand is particularly associated with classic wool suiting luxury read-to-wear fashion.

 In 1978, the Cerruti house made an entry into the world of fine fragrance with Nino Cerruti pour Homme which was soon to be followed by Cerruti 1881 pour Homme in 1990 and Cerruti Image in 1998, among other fragrances.

 In the 1980s, Cerruti began a collaboration with cinema.
 From Bonnie and Clyde, Pretty Woman to Basic Instinct, the brand Cerruti designed clothes for actors such as Michael Douglas, Jack Nicholson, Tom Hanks, Bruce Willis, Sharon Stone, Julia Roberts, Robert Redford, Harrison Ford, Al Pacino, and Jean Paul Belmondo.
 He made cameo appearances in the following Hollywood movies: Holy Man (1998), Catwalk (1996), and Cannes Man (1996).